sevenanchors/PhaserIoPrototype/README.md

 to use the just enter:

+    git submodules update --init
     vagrant up

 Tutorials: